gkapfham/www.gregorykapfhammer-old.com/_posts/2018-11-01-Technique-Retrospective.md

 [papers]({{site.baseurl}}research/papers/), and implement
 [software]({{site.baseurl}}software/).
-Given the rapid pace of innovation in the field of software engineering, I thought that it would be a good idea to share a status update on my use of the software that I suggested in previous posts.
+Given the rapid pace of innovation in the field of software engineering, I thought that it would be a good idea to share a status update on my use of some software that I suggested in previous posts.
 {% enddescribe %}

 {% comment %} Distraction Free Writing {% endcomment %}